 A donut cushion will assist you immensely during the weeks in which you are avoiding pressure on your incisions, and provide you the option to sit down.
 While movement during this time is important to a healthy recovery and it’s very important not to spend too much time in bed, or over-exercise.

 Other items to consider for GRS Recovery

 Zinc cream, baby wipes and maxi pads are all necessary for your post-op success.
 Compression and ice will keep swelling down and make for easy cleaning with baby wipes.
 Zinc cream is also the best way to protect that area when it is newly postop.
 However, zinc cream is not easy to wash off, but will wear off in time.
 Additionally, be sure to change maxi pads every few hours.
-Check at least every four if you’re experiencing heavy draining, is best to keep clean.
+Check at least every four if you’re experiencing heavy draining, is best to keep it clean.

-Other items you’ll want to have on-hand for your MtF bottom surgery recovery are:
+Other items you’ll want to have on hand for your MtF bottom surgery recovery are:

 - a douche bottle